DoctorKhan/The-Social-Game-Book/output/final/The_Social_Game_Complete_Book.md

 Guardrail: Don’t confuse conformity with coherence.
 Coherence preserves uniqueness while aligning attention; conformity suppresses uniqueness to avoid discomfort.

-## Chapter 3: The Clue in the Calendar
+## Chapter 3: Clue 2: The Calendar in Bali

 The grackles had shown me that effortless coordination was possible.
 But I needed to see it in a human culture.
 That search led me to Bali.